inytss/time-series/quiz.md

 ## Data Exploration Quiz

-1. Which is the statement below is true based on the time series plot above?
+1. Which is the statement below is **TRUE** based on the time series?
- - [ ] `theft_ts` is additive because the seasonality pattern is rather constant across the observed period
+ - [ ] Additive time series is additive because the seasonality pattern is rather increase across the observed period
- - [ ] `theft_ts` is multiplicative because as the trend increase, the amplitude of seasonal activity is also increases
+ - [ ] Multiplicative time series is multiplicative because as the trend increase, the amplitude of seasonal activity is also increases
- - [ ] there is no seasonal pattern in `theft_ts`
+ - [ ] Time series has not trend, seasonality, and error pattern

 # Decompose